 20. Rodrigo Duterte was the first local government official to visit Tacloban City after Typhoon Yolanda.

 And yes, he arrived earlier than President Noynoy Aquino.
-In fact, upon seeing the devastation brought by Typhoon Yolanda (with international code name “Haiyan”), Digong suggested to have the “state of calamity” declared earlier by the government be changed into “state of emergency” because “there is no local government functioning anymore.”
+In fact, upon seeing the devastation brought by Typhoon Yolanda (with the international code name “Haiyan”), Digong suggested having the “state of calamity” declared earlier by the government be changed into “state of emergency” because “there is no local government functioning anymore.”